School of Theatre, Dance, and Film

 Financial Assistance

-Graduate students may qualify for assistantships and scholarships, as well as waivers for out-of-state tuition.
-Contact the department for more information.
+Graduate students may qualify for assistantships and scholarships that cover full tuition and fees.
+Contact the School of Theatre, Dance, and Film for more information.

 Catano, Julio, Asst Professor of Practice, Theatre & Dance, M.F.A., San Diego State University

-Kilajian, Taniel Maher, Lecturer, Theatre & Dance, M.F.A., University of Texas at Austin
+Kilajian, Taniel Maher, Asst Professor of Instruction, Theatre & Dance, M.F.A., University of Texas at Austin

-Rushing, Sidney Lanier, Lecturer, Theatre & Dance, M.F.A., Texas State University
+Rushing, Sidney Lanier, Asst Professor of Instruction, Theatre & Dance, M.F.A., Texas State University